-General Information
+152 General Information

 The first credit courses in Physical Education were offered by the Faculty of Education in 1945.
-This led to a Bachelor of Education degree in Physical of Physical Education degree was accredited on April 1, 1964.
-The School of the name was changed to the Faculty of Physical Education and Recreation.
+This led to a Bachelor of Education degree in Physical Education first offered in 1948.

+The School of Physical Education was established in 1954, and the Bachelor of Physical Education degree was accredited on April 1, 1964.
+The School of Physical Education became the Faculty of Physical Education in 1964, and in 1976 the name was changed to the Faculty of Physical Education and Recreation.